creativcoder/gsoc16/roadmap/week5.md

 The sel.wait() in receive_events() in `serviceworkerglobalscope`, is a blocking call so, we need to instead rely on a timer_port on the, workerglobalscope to take action for timeout events from workers.
+A timer thread was created which sends an event to the timer_chan on the `serviceworkerglobalscope`.
+This handles the termination of service workers gracefully.

-- [ ] Re-iterate code, on matching of scope urls of registered service workers.
+- [X] Re-iterate code, on matching of scope urls of registered service workers.
 As per spec, matching needs to happen in, longest prefix way.